ITDiscovery/AVR128PS2Keyboard/README.md

 | H6-1/2 | 01 | XXX | XXX |
 | H6-3/4 | 10 | XXX | XXX |
 | H6-5/6 | 11 | XXX | XXX |

+A reset or other switched line (Restore on Commodore for instance) can be connected to pins H6-7 and H6-8 where the code will perform make contact for 100mSec when the Pause/Break (Code 6) is typed.
+A handy ground pin at H5-1 can be used to with a dropping resistor to H6-8 for a nice reset button.

 Connection to the Mac Classic (This is a separate code base):
 1. J9-1(Gnd) to H5-1